kakshay21/verify_email/README.md

 ## Features
 - Cache domain lookups
-- Paralel running domain lookups and email verification
+- Parallel running domain lookups and handler checks
-- Syntax checkup (in progress)
+- Syntax checks (in progress)

 ## Compatibility
 - It is written in Python 2.7.